Gladwrap1205/wace/resources/README.md

 Feel free to send it to the server or fork this repo!

 ### Why are there no past WACE papers?
 SCSA took down a past WACE paper archive, so I've tried to upload no WACE papers to this archive.
 However, [Ollie's archive](https://olliecheng.me/papers) is still available.
+Additionally you can use the official [SCSA past exam list](https://senior-secondary.scsa.wa.edu.au/further-resources/past-atar-course-exams), but this won't have as many exams as Ollie's archive.

 ### Explanation of the notes section
 The notes section contains mostly anything miscellaneous from notes to PowerPoints.
 However if you're looking for y11 notes, it might be best to look in the y12 folder as well, since everything which I was uncertain of which year it pertains to I put in the y12 folder.